Calm down, refresh, and focus with this little tool. A Hackaday Prize Finalist!

-I've been a little busy with designing circuit boards lately.
-There is a class at the university that teaches the basics of how to go from concept to design and finally a finished product in the form of a wifi webcam.
-That was the basis for the start of this project.
+There is a class at the university that teaches the basics of how to go from concept to design for an electronics project, from the breadboarding, to the soldering, and the manufacture and debugging of a PCB.

 My first design was a low-powered LED flasher.
 The inspiration came from Extreme LED throwies.
 I wanted a smaller and more compact design, and since I knew how to use Eagle CAD, why not?
 I threw together a design in a few hours and shipped it off to OSH park to fabricate.
 This is an Op-Amp that compares the voltage and stores the charge in a capacitor before discharging it in a flash of light through the LED every two seconds.